1988 Michigan 500: Race

 A crowd of 65,000 spectators filled the grandstands for the eighth annual Michigan 500.
-Prior to the race, Danny Sullivan was suffered from the flu and was unsure if he could run the entire race.
+Prior to the race, Danny Sullivan was suffering from the flu and was unsure if he could run the entire race.

 When the race began, Rick Mears pulled out to a sizable lead.
 He was remained in the lead for most of the first 150 laps, leading 94 laps in total.
 Mears was challenged at times by Emerson Fittipaldi, Al Unser, Mario Andretti, and Bobby Rahal, who all took turns at the lead.

 On lap 143, Derek Daly hit oil on the track and hit the wall in turn three.
 Daly was unhurt.
 Under caution, Al Unser spun on pit road.
 On the restart from Daly's crash, Mears suffered a failure of the CV Joint.
 His team replaced the part in 30 laps, but retired from the race with engine failure after completing 177 laps.

 Danny Sullivan inherited the lead following Mears's mechanical failure.
 Al Unser led 19 laps but also dropped out of the race with engine failure after 216 laps were completed.

 The final caution came out with 11 laps remaining when Dick Simon's car dropped fluid on the track.
 That set up a seven lap run to the finish with Sullivan winning by one lap over Bobby Rahal.

 Sullivan's win allowed him to become the third driver to win all three of IndyCar's current 500 mile Triple Crown races.
 He joined Johnny Rutherford and Mario Andretti by winning at Indianapolis, Pocono, and Michigan.

 It was the first win for Team Penske in the Michigan 500 at the track Roger Penske owned.
 Only eight of the 28 starters finished the race and Sullivan was the only Chevrolet to finish.

 The race's average speed of 180.564 mph made the event the fastest 500 mile IndyCar race, breaking the record set one year prior in the 1987 Michigan 500.